 The long-awaited OCIO feature is here, now we gotta find how it works.

 It’s there !
-After so much time, Substance-Painter finally saw itself getting a shiny new color-management system with OCIO support.
-We’re going to dive deeper inside and see how it works.
+After so much time, Substance-Painter finally saw itself getting

-and Output
+Display and Output

-between each of these section.
+You transfer data between each of these section.
 Data that must be

 potentially decoded and then encoded, depending on what the section required.

-is most of the time pixels, encoded
+In Substance Painter this data is most of the time pixels, encoded

 using the RGB color model.